-To achieve compliance with strict shadow requirements that limit shadow encroachment on the RiverWalk, the building’s north facade peels back at each level, resulting in a cascading sequence of roof terraces for each tenant and a zig-zag form to the building.
-Along with large curtain wall windows on the North facade, these terraces provide beautiful views to the river, while the large windows on the South provide views back to the city and maximize daylighting in the open interior spaces.
+To achieve compliance with strict requirements that limit shadow encroachment on the RiverWalk, the building’s north facade hinges back at each level.
+The resulting cascading sequence of roof terraces for each tenant effectively extends the public domain of the promenade up and through our project.
+Along with large curtain wall windows, these terraces provide expansive views to the river, while the large windows on the South provide views back to the city and maximize daylighting in the open interior spaces.

 Client: XYC Design + Development

 Location: Calgary, Alberta, Canada

 Program: Restaurants, offices, residential penthouse